rotub/rotub.github.io/_posts/2015-03-29-moved-to-jekyll.markdown

 categories: news
 ---

 **Many weeks ago** I decided that my site needed to change and I have finally got around to doing something about it.

 I launched this site in January 2011 as a space to explore, experiment, and share my thoughts and experiences.
-Today I have taken time to look at what this blog means and made some changes to suit.
+I have taken time over the past few weeks to look at what this blog means to me and made some changes.

 **Cleaned up**